Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Fluid-dynamical setup

-To set the stage for the following analysis of nonlinear acoustics, and for simplicity, we restrict ourselves to a strongly laterally confined quasi-one-dimensional (quasi-1D) BEC \cite{Goerlitz}.
-We use the conformal factor in the physical $3+1$D spacetime, leading to the acoustic spacetime metric being given by $G_{\mu\nu}=\frac{\rho}{c_s} $, and then consider that transverse directions are frozen out, see Appendix \ref{conform}.
+{Evidently, the new background solution from nonlinearity results in a modification of the acoustic metric, $g_{\mu\nu} \rightarrow \mathfrak{g}_{\mu\nu}$ in $1+1$D.} We use the conformal factor in the physical $3+1$D spacetime, leading to the acoustic spacetime metric in 3+1D being given by $G_{\mu\nu}=\frac{\rho_{(0)}}{c_{s(0)}} $, and then consider that transverse directions are frozen out, see Appendix \ref{conform}.
 Absorbing a constant conformal factor related to the uniform density of the background, we obtain the metric we work with:

 The metric perturbations are to second order given by